lespicker/tachyons-one-page-scroll/content/products/africa-photo-adventure/index.md

 It is highly encouraged for travelers to have travel insurance, whether for medical reasons and/or for trip interruption reasons.

+You will receive regular communications from me from the time you register to the actual trip.
+Well before the trip I will send you a detailed letter with suggestions for camera equipment, photo accessories, clothing, baggage, insurances, weather, what to expect, inquiring as to your dietary preferences, and more.
+Of course, you may always contact me with specific questions.

 **Please note:** We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserve the right to alter any itinerary at any time, as necessary.
 We will attempt to notify travelers of changes, if they occur, as far in advance as possible.
-Costs incurred by such changes will be the responsibility of the participant.
+Any additional costs incurred by such changes will be the responsibility of the participant.